Skip to content

 Day 1 Kersik Tuo

-The surrounding areas of Mt Kerinci make the best place for tea and coffee plantation.
-The volcanic soil brings in distinctive flavor in the coffee.
-In fact, tea plantations started by the Dutch colonialist in the early 20th century, and the corporation has changed in several hands.
+The surrounding areas of Mt Kerinci make it the best place for tea and coffee plantations.
+The volcanic soil brings a distinctive flavor to the coffee.
+Tea plantations were started by the Dutch colonialists in the early 20th century, and the corporation has changed in several hands.
 Coffee is a newly introduced plant in the area in the last decade.
 So farmers are still adapting to the new crop based on the market.
 Water shortage is a serious issue faced by all farmers.

-Farming and working in tea plantations are two of the main source of income here as well as tourist guides and porters.
+Farming and working in tea plantations are two of the main sources of income here as well as tourist guides and porters.

 What to Do Around Kerinci, Pelompek & Pesisir Bukit?